 But all too often I find myself cramming in just a few more things, and before I know it, the fridge is so full that I've completely forgotten about the leftovers and something smells 'off.'

 DIY Disinfecting Fridge Cleaner

-Fridges can get sticky, greasy, and yes, sometimes stinky, from all of the things we store in them.
+Fridges can get sticky and greasy—and, yes, sometimes stinky—from all of the things we store in them.
 I prefer to use cleaners that will disinfect, deodorize and still be safe for food.
-You definitely don’t want to be using toxic cleaners where you store your food!
-Whip this cleaner up, and then follow the directions below for doing a thorough clean and deodorizing.
+You definitely don't want to be using toxic cleaners where you store your food!

 How to Deep Clean Your Refrigerator